 "By May 16, 2018 and by each May 16 thereafter, the authority, in cooperation with the department of health, must verify that each hospital eligible to receive quality improvement incentives under the terms of this chapter is in substantial compliance with the reporting requirements in RCW 43.70.052 and RCW 70.01.040 for the prior period.
-For the purposes of this "substantial subsection, compliance" means, in the prior period, the hospital has submitted at least nine of the twelve monthly reports by the due date. distribute quality authority must improvement incentives to hospitals that have met these requirements beginning July 1 of 2018 and each July 1 thereafter'
+For the purposes of this subsection, "substantial compliance" means, in the prior period, the hospital has submitted at least nine of the twelve monthly reports by the due date.
+The authority must distribute quality improvement incentives to hospitals that have met these requirements beginning July 1 of 2018 and each July 1 thereafter"

-Representatives Cody and Schmick spoke in favor of the adoption of the amendment (558) to the committee striking amendment.
+Representatives Cody and Schmick spoke in favor of the adoption of the amendment.